MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 1. If your Azure Machine Learning subscription is in a different tenant than Customer Insights, select **Sign in** with your credentials for the selected organization.

 1. Select the **Workspaces** associated with your web service.
 There are two sections listed, one for Azure Machine Learning v1 (Machine Learning Studio Classic) and Azure Machine Learning v2 (Azure Machine Learning).
-If you're not sure which workspace is the right one for your Machine Learning Studio Classic web service, select **Any**.
+If you're not sure which workspace is the right one for your Machine Learning Studio Classic web service, please select **Any**.

 1. Choose the Machine Learning Studio Classic web service or Azure Machine Learning Pipeline in the **Web service that contains your model** dropdown.
 Then, select **Next**.
    - Learn more about [publishing a web service in Machine Learning Studio Classic](https://docs.microsoft.com/azure/machine-learning/studio/deploy-a-machine-learning-web-service#deploy-it-as-a-new-web-service)
-   - Learn more about publishing a pipeline in Azure Machine Learning using the [Designer](https://docs.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines#building-pipelines-with-the-designer) or [SDK](https://docs.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines#building-pipelines-with-the-python-sdk).
+   - Learn more about publishing a pipeline in Azure Machine Learning using the [Designer](https://docs.microsoft.com/azure/machine-learning/concept-ml-pipelines#building-pipelines-with-the-designer) or [SDK](https://docs.microsoft.com/azure/machine-learning/concept-ml-pipelines#building-pipelines-with-the-python-sdk).
       > [!NOTE]
-      > Please note, that your pipeline must be published under a [Pipeline Endpoint](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-run-batch-predictions-designer#submit-a-pipeline-run).
+      > Please note, that your pipeline must be published under a [Pipeline Endpoint](https://docs.microsoft.com/azure/machine-learning/how-to-run-batch-predictions-designer#submit-a-pipeline-run).

 1. For each **Web service input**, select the matching **Entity** from audience insights and select **Next**.